 This article contains answers to the following questions:

-- What do I do if my unmodelled (raw) data source has been modified?
+- What do I do if the source data has been modified?

 - Why can’t I select my date column when creating a metric?